Bobblejot/four7/README.md

 ## Widget Areas

-We included a number of widget areas in the shoestrap theme.
+We included a number of widget areas in the four7 theme.
 These include:
 * Primary Sidebar
 * Secondary Sidebar
 * Jumbotron